vivaria/edisonrul.ing/docs/source/cards/kahkki-guerilla-of-dark-world.md

-# KAHKKI, GUERILLA OF DARK WORLD
+# Kahkki, Guerilla Of Dark World

 *   This is a Trigger Effect.
 This effect targets.